subh0x-alt/MySQL-Projects/Trainity-SQL-DataAnalystProjects/Solution_Report.md

 # Project-2: Instagram user Analytics Report.
 ## Project Description:
 <p>In the given assignment, we must present a thorough report to Instagram's product team; the management need certain critical insights from the user schema that will be vital in driving increased user engagement for Instagram.
 Multiple teams will utilise the conclusions produced from the analysis for launch marketing campaigns, decide on new features for designing an app, measure the performance of the app by evaluating user engagement, and enhance the overall experience while also securing business growth.</p>
-<p>The Instagram user Analytics project will focus on producing insights using SQL as the primary analytical tool.
-Loading the schema in the MySQL server takes the first priority.</p>
+<p>The Instagram user Analytics project will focus on producing insights using SQL as the primary analytical tool.</p>

 ## ✍🏼 Approach:
 ### 1️⃣ [Creating a Database](https://github.com/Subhrajit91939/MySQL-Projects/edit/main/Trainity-SQL-DataAnalystProjects/Solution_Report.md#resources)<br>
+Loading the `schema` in the MySQL server takes the first priority.
 ```sql
 -- Selecting the `ig_clone` database.
 SHOW DATABASES;